grim-fandango/megaplot/README.md

 MEGAPLOT
 ========

-This MEGA65 program runs from BASIC and adds a text mode plot feature, similar to that found on the ZX81, so that users can remain in text mode and draw graphics without having to have a raster screen split.
+This MEGA65 program runs from BASIC and adds text mode plot and line drawing features, similar to that found on the ZX81, so that users can remain in text mode and draw graphics without having to have a raster screen split.
 Text and graphics are easily mixed - PRINT, CURSOR and other screen text commands can all be used alongside a